-From the lender’s perspective, a callable bond gives more optionality to the issuer; hence, the higher interest rates when compared to non-callable bonds.
+From the lender’s perspective, a callable bond gives more optionality to the issuer; hence, resulting in higher interest rates when compared to non-callable bonds.

-The reason that the prepayment option can be unattractive to lenders is that by enabling the borrower to repay a portion of the debt principal ahead of schedule without the incurrence of any penalties, the yield received is reduced – all else being equal.
+The reason that the prepayment option can be unattractive to lenders is that by enabling the borrower to repay a portion of the debt principal ahead of schedule without incurring any penalties, the yield received is reduced – all else being equal.